New Orleans Praline Brownies

 - 1 tsp vanilla

-- Heat oven to 350 degrees.
-Line the 9"x13" pan with parchment paper or foil, letting it hang over the sides so later you can remove it easily from the pan.
+- Heat oven to 350-f degrees.
+Line the 9″x13″ pan with parchment paper or foil, letting it hang over the sides so later you can remove it easily from the pan.

 - Make brownies as directed on box for fudgy brownies (adding water, oil, and eggs).
 Stir in 1/2 cup pecans.

-- Bake as directed then cool for about an hour until completely cool.
+- Bake as directed on the box for temperature and time, then let completely cool.

 For the topping: